Asaba massacre: Death toll

-Suspect
+Aftermath and analysis

+Looting and destruction of property were widespread and acts of violence continued in Asaba after October 7th as federal soldiers remained stationed in the city for months more.

 I.B.M.
-Haruna has sometimes been named as the officer who ordered the massacre, following a report of his testimony to the Nigerian Human Rights Violations Investigations Commission, known as the Oputa Panel.
+Haruna has sometimes been incorrectly named as the officer who ordered the massacre, following a report of his testimony to the Nigerian Human Rights Violations Investigations Commission, known as the Oputa Panel.
 This article quoted him as claiming responsibility (as the commanding officer) and having no apology for the atrocity.
 However, Haruna was not present in Asaba in 1967.
 He replaced Murtala Muhammed as C.O. of the Second Division in spring 1968.

 In October 2017, the Asaba community marked the 50th anniversary of the massacres with a two-day commemoration, during which the new, comprehensive book on the massacre, its causes, consequences, and legacy, was launched: "The Asaba Massacre: Trauma, Memory, and the Nigerian Civil War," by S. Elizabeth Bird and Fraser Ottanelli (Cambridge University Press).
 This book, which draws on interviews with survivors and military and government figures, as well as archival sources, discusses how and why the massacres happened, and the impact of this community trauma, decades after the event.